plone/documentation/docs/install/containers/examples/traefik-volto-plone-varnish.md

 ---
 myst:
   html_meta:
-    "description": "Simple Plone 6 setup with only one backend, a ZEO server and data being persisted in a Docker volume."
+    "description": "Basic Plone 6 setup with only one backend, a ZEO server and data being persisted in a Docker volume."
-    "property=og:description": "Simple Plone 6 setup with only one backend, a ZEO server and data being persisted in a Docker volume."
+    "property=og:description": "Basic Plone 6 setup with only one backend, a ZEO server and data being persisted in a Docker volume."
     "property=og:title": "Traefik Proxy, Frontend, Backend, Varnish container example" "keywords": "Plone 6, Container, Docker, Traefik Proxy, Frontend, Backend, Varnish"
 ---

 # Traefik Proxy, Frontend, Backend, ZEO, Varnish container example

-This example is a simple setup with one backend accessing a ZEO server and data being persisted in a Docker volume.
+This example is a basic setup with one backend accessing a ZEO server and data being persisted in a Docker volume.

 {term}`Traefik Proxy` in this example is used as a reverse proxy.